forthright/vile/README.md

 ### Why NodeJS?

-Node has, in the creator's humble opinion at this time of creation, the ideal balance of nix/windows support, barrier to entry, quality and size of community and tooling, and the relative, per project requirements of data manipulation and speed needed at this point in time.
+Node has, in the creator's humble opinion at this time of creation (2015), the ideal balance of nix/windows support, barrier to entry, quality and size of community and tooling, and the relative, per project requirements of data manipulation and speed needed at this point in time.